Glimpse into Oscars rehearsals shows stars at Dolby Theatre

 Though all will be dressed to the nines in 24 hours, rehearsals are a decidedly more casual affair — at least for the men.
 Jordan was dressed in a matching black sweatsuit, while Grant opted for a more professorial look with a blazer, sweater, Oxford combination.
 The women all wore their show heels with their jeans and daywear.
 Not only do the camera operators need to know just how tall the stars are going to be on the night, but it’s also a long walk across the storied stage with millions watching.

 Most of what goes on in the theater is strictly off the record, however — from the look of the stage to who is handing out which award and what they’re scripted to say.
-Those behind the show, which airs live on ABC at 8 p.m.
-EST, want to preserve some surprises after all.
+Those behind the show, which airs live Sunday on ABC at 8 p.m.
+Eastern, want to preserve some surprises after all.

 For more on this year’s Oscars, visit: https://apnews.com/hub/academy-awards